Prime Minister of Gabon: Description of the office

 The President of the Republic nominates the Prime Minister.

-The President may terminate the prime minister's post, of his initiative or by the prime minister's presentation of his or her resignation from the Government, or following a vote of disapproval or the adoption of a motion of censure by the National Assembly.
+The President may terminate the prime minister's post, of his initiative or by the prime minister's presentation of their resignation from the Government, or following a vote of disapproval or the adoption of a motion of censure by the National Assembly.

 By proposal, the prime minister may nominate other members of the Government and terminate their posts.

 The prime minister may stand in for the President by express authorization and for a determined agenda.

-Within forty-five (45) days, after the nomination and deliberation of the Council of Ministers, the prime minister will present before the National Assembly his or her general policy program that will lead to an open debate, followed by a vote of confidence.
+Within forty-five (45) days, after the nomination and deliberation of the Council of Ministers, the prime minister will present before the National Assembly their general policy program that will lead to an open debate, followed by a vote of confidence.
 The vote is obtained by an absolute majority of the members of the National Assembly.

 The prime minister directs the actions of the Government.
 The prime minister assures the execution of the laws.
 According to the conditions of Article 20 mentioned above, the Prime Minister exercises regulatory power and nominates civil and military posts of the State.
 The Prime Minister stands in for the President of the Republic in the aforementioned situations.
 The prime minister may delegate certain powers to other members of the Government.

 A replacement for the prime minister is assured by a member of the Government designated by a decree of the President of the Republic, according to the order of nomination of the decree that arranged the composition of the Government.

 The Minister taking over the duties of the Prime Minister in the interim is temporarily invested with the full rights and powers of the position.

 The actions of the prime minister are to be countersigned by the members of the Government charged with their execution.

 The Prime Minister is the Chief of Government.